 Did you know that over 50% of the Dobermans develop devastating heart disease, Dilated Cardiomyopathy?
-While majority are over 6 years of age, some Dobermans are as young as 2 or even younger.
+While majority are over 6 years of age, some Dobermans are under 2 years old.
 There are many genetic and environmental factors that contribute to DCM, with numerous studies underway to better understand this significant disease.
 DCM frequently progresses to heart failure.
 However, about 30% of the affected Dobermans may not show any clinical signs before succumbing to sudden cardiac death.
 This is a devastating and in many cases preventable situation.
-We can help you catch DCM early via genetic testing, auscultation, x-ray monitoring, referral for cardiac ultrasound, monitoring heart enzymes, and general DCM counseling.
-RBAH now offers Holter Monitoring – an indispensable tool in early detection of abnormal heart beat that can lead to sudden death.
+We can help you catch DCM early via a combination of genetic screening, auscultation, x-ray monitoring, echocardiogram (cardiac ultrasound), monitoring heart enzymes, and general DCM counseling.
+At RBAH, we offer Holter Monitoring – an indispensable tool in early detection of abnormal heart beat that can lead to sudden death.
 To our knowledge, we are the only Practice in the region with this equipment.
 Holter reports are handled by the Alba Medical, our partners in heart health.

 European Society of Veterinary Cardiology Screening Guidelines for DCM in Doberman Pinschers recommend annual screening with both Holter and echocardiogram beginning at 3 years of age*.
-Genetic testing and ancillary biomarkers such as NT-pro BNP and cTnl could also be helpful; however, there is no substitute for 24-hour Holter monitoring and echocardiogram.
+We have detected arrhythmias in Dobermans much younger.
+Genetic testing and ancillary biomarkers such as NT-pro BNP and cTnl could also be helpful; however, a recent study*** showed 6/48 affected Dobermans has no genetic markers for DCM1 or DCM2.
+There is no substitute for 24-hour Holter monitoring and echocardiogram.
 Please note that 5-minute ECG lacks sensitivity and specificity for ventricular ectopy detection.
 Combining Holter Monitor with NT-pro BNP can also be useful for oDCM detection**